xiehb-evolution/hybrid-effects/README.md

 The  *5*, *6*, *11*, and *12* were designed to indicate the inheritance of LW (odd number) or MIN (even number) alleles in the paternal and maternal genomes of the F2.
 The recombination events were determined by finding a boundary haborbing allele changes, for example from *5* to *6* on the paternal chromosome (*3*).

-For detailes, please see implementation of the three R functions.
+For details, please see implementation of the three R functions.